A-Z of Student Services

 Housatonic Area Regional Transit (HART)

-This public bus service provides reasonably priced transportation within Danbury and the surrounding towns.
-Check out the website above for more information or pick up a bus schedule in one of the student centers.
+This public bus service provides reasonably priced transportation (free with U-Pass) within Danbury and the surrounding towns, like Bethel, Brewster, Brookfield, New Milford, and even Norwalk.
+Check out the website above for more information.
+Remember, all undergraduate students are paying for the U-Pass as part of their fees so make sure to pick up yours at one of the information desks every semester.
+Just bring the pass and your student ID and you can ride the HART buses at no additional cost.
 For additional information regarding transportation, see Frequently Asked Questions – General Topics.

 Tutoring Resource Center

 2nd Floor of the Haas Library